 Amen Corner: Augusta National’s Fearsome Trio

-This year’s US Masters is on the horizon and the whole golfing world is waiting with bated breath to see the fabled Amen Corner return to our screens…But what actually is it?
+The whole golfing world is waiting with bated breath to see the fabled Amen Corner return to our screens at the US Masters…But what actually is it?

 If you thought that Amen Corner was the term for the whole of the 11th, 12th and 13th holes around the lowest point of the Augusta layout, you’re only almost right!